 1- Voluntary Attrition: It refers to a situation where employees decide to leave the organization of their own will.

-2- Involuntary Attrition: When an organization or employer decides to cut off the workforce, it is called involuntary attrition.
+2- Involuntary Attrition: When an organization or employer decides to cut off the workforce.

 Attrition is an unavoidable situation in every business.
-Employee attrition happens for a variety of reasons, such as:
+It happens for a variety of reasons, such as:

 Retaining the employee to the organization is not always in HR’s control, but it is important to find the replacement as soon as possible.
 However, there are times when organizations deliberately leave vacancies unfilled.
 For example, if an organization is struggling financially, it may not have any other option but to cut the cost of hiring new employees.
 However, there are times when organizations deliberately leave vacancies unfilled.

 There are many ways to stop attrition in a company.
-Here are some ways by which you can stop attrition at the workplace:
+Here are some ways by which you can stop it at the workplace:

 HR executives should adjust to the dynamics of the job market by studying and gathering data to plan for various kinds of work inside the organization to guarantee attrition benefits the company.
 Others can be employed as contingent workers or independent contractors, while critical core staff can become comprehensive employees.
 As always, HR directors should think about the business size as well as the needs of individual employees.